Morgenthau Holocaust Collections Project

 The Morgenthau Project seeks to enhance access to lesser-known archival collections with high research value in Holocaust studies.
 The Library will digitize thousands of rarely accessed documents, and create new research and engagement tools for citizen-curators to use and share online.
 These tools will enable citizen-curators to identify significant records, chart pathways among them, and build historical arguments based on those revealing relationships.
 This platform for digital curation will harness the potential for complex inquiry, and foster public argumentation based on primary source evidence.
 It will become a powerful new instrument for scholars and the general public to develop a broader, richer understanding of how and why President Roosevelt and the United States government took the actions they did during this period.

-The Franklin D. Roosevelt Presidential Library and Museum -- with the Jewish Federation of Dutchess County -- will host a documentary film screening and discussion of NUREMBERG: ITS LESSON FOR TODAY [The Schulberg/Waletzky Restoration] with film producer Sandra Schulberg on Wednesday, May 1, 2019 at 2:00 p.m.
-The screening will be held in the Henry A. Wallace Center at the FDR Presidential Library and Home.
-This is a Morgenthau Holocaust Collections program in commemoration of Yom HaShoah (Holocaust Remembrance Day).
+The Franklin D. Roosevelt Presidential Library and Museum -- with the Jewish Federation of Dutchess County -- hosted a documentary film screening and discussion of NUREMBERG: ITS LESSON FOR TODAY [The Schulberg/Waletzky Restoration] with film producer Sandra Schulberg on Wednesday, May 1, 2019 at 2:00 p.m.
+This was a Morgenthau Holocaust Collections program in commemoration of Yom HaShoah (Holocaust Remembrance Day).

 Investigating the Holocaust is a series of short videos that trace the history of the Nazi Party from its inception through World War II and the policies that led to the murder of millions of innocent people.